irontec/ivozprovider/doc/sphinx/administration_portal/brand/routing/outgoing_routings.rst

 .. note:: Fax specific routes will apply first for both faxes sent via virtual faxing (see :ref:`faxes`) or T.38 capable devices.
 If no fax
           specific route found, remaining routes will apply as for a normal voice call to that destination.

+.. warning:: If a call matches a route marked as stopper, **matching routes with SAME priority route WILL apply**.

 Last two fields, priority and order, are key parameters to achieve two interesting features too: **load-balancing** and **failover-routes**.